-The primary difference between Amazon and other renowned eCommerce hubs (like eBay) is that most people regard the former as a mega-seller of a diverse range products, rather than as an online shopping portal that facilitates the actual interaction of global buyers and sellers.
+The primary difference between Amazon and other renowned eCommerce hubs (like eBay) is that most people regard the former as a mega-seller of diverse range products rather than as an online shopping portal that facilitates the actual interaction of global buyers and sellers.
 This happens because of the manner in which people land up on Amazon.
-They start with a quick product search on the search engine, after which they choose to visit the website of Amazon containing the relevant product.
+They start with a quick product search on search engines like Google.
+Then, they choose to visit Amazon website containing the relevant product.
 If they conduct the search by keyword or brand name on Amazon itself, they are directed to a page displaying a couple of relevant listings.

-On the other hand, other eCommerce sites display dozens of similar listings from competing merchants, while Amazon,com just channelizes the buyer into one single ASIN-specific page.
-Then, with just a few clicks, the buyers can add several items to their carts.
-For any particular order, some items could be either merchant-fulfilled or fulfilled by Amazon.
-Hence, the entire shopping experience comes across as Amazon-centric to the buyer and they regard it as just another purchase from Amazon.com as if the latter was an actual brand or seller.
+While Amazon just channelizes the buyer into one single ASIN-specific page, other eCommerce sites display dozens of similar listings from competing merchants.
+With just a few clicks, the buyers can add several items to their carts.
+Some items could be either merchant-fulfilled or fulfilled by Amazon.
+No matter what it is, the entire shopping experience comes across as Amazon-centric to the buyers.
+Thus, they regard it as just another purchase from Amazon as if the website itself is the actual brand or seller.

 To underscore its brand value even further, Amazon sends out order and shipment email confirmations as well.
 Even if the order has been fulfilled by a third-party merchant, every email that the buyer receives is tagged with the Amazon logo.
 Customers can log into their dashboards and track the delivery status as well as estimated arrival dates.

 As a result, customers only concern themselves with the platform as a whole.
 They forget that they are dealing with individual sellers online and that Amazon is just an online shopping platform that simply hosts the buyer-seller interaction.